KwaejenAepul/Press_Botinue/README.md

 - Basic mod tools to ban and mass remove messages

 ## Usage
-Install the needed libraries with `pip install requirements.txt`
+Install the needed libraries with `pip install -r requirements.txt`

 Create a `.env` file that contains `TOKEN=your-bot-token`